s0enke/ruempler.eu/source/_posts/scale-to-zero-no-pay-for-idle-is-important.md

 1) Allocating costs in shared resources is not possible out of the box - at least in AWS.
 How do you know which container or load balancer route/request belongs to which team?
 So you get base costs not allocated to any product/team.
 Like in the old VM/bare-metal days again.

 So in short: You loose most the advantages of a serverless architecture when introducing shared infrastructure.
 You even most likely increased the total cost of ownership because the shared infrastructure has to be maintained by a human with a salary.

-## How to create serverless freedom while still being compliant?

-## But serverless architecture get too expensive